 Lenders may limit the level of security that guarantors offer, limiting their liability.

 Lenders may refuse to offer guarantor loans to those who have previously owned homes.
 In these cases, they could argue that a borrower should have enough to finance their own deposits for new homes.
 This may cause an issue for those who have left their property due to a situation beyond their control, such as a divorce settlement.
-Talk to one of our experts to discuss your options.
+Book a call with our customer care team today to discuss your options.

 These loans come with risks, of course, but lenders tend to work with borrowers and guarantors to find solutions to problems.
 They will avoid selling the home in anything but extreme circumstances.

 For example, let’s say you lose your job.
 Most lenders will prefer to wait things out rather than sell your home.
 In many cases, they may offer you a lower home loan rate until you get back on your feet.

 Guarantors have several other protections.
 For one, a bank will sell the borrower’s property first, should a security need selling.
 This may occur if the borrower fails to make loan payments for between 90 and 180 days.
 In some cases, this will prevent the guarantor from having to pay any of the loan.

 Limited guarantees offer more protection.
 This is especially important if the sale of the borrower’s house doesn’t cover the loan.
 In such cases, the guarantor only needs to cover the loan up to the limit.